Rohankaf/Rottweiler/README.md

 ## Legal Notice

-ROTTWEILER is provided for lawful security research and threat intelligence.
-Users are responsible for compliance with applicable laws.
+ROTTWEILER is intended solely for lawful security research, threat intelligence, and educational purposes.
+Users are responsible for ensuring compliance with all applicable local, national, and international laws and regulations.

+Unauthorized access to systems, misuse of collected information, or engagement in illegal activities is strictly prohibited.
+The authors and contributors assume no liability for misuse, damage, or legal consequences arising from the use of this software.

+By using this tool, you agree to use it ethically and in accordance with applicable laws.

 ---

 <div align="center">

+ROTTWEILER
-**ROTTWEILER** — Hunt.
+Hunt.
 Analyze.
 Protect.

 </div>